Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Performance Evaluation Against Other Fitting Window Size Selection Methods

 where $\{\hat{\mu}_{t',c}\}_{t'\in \{t-\delta+2,\dots,t\}}$ are the OLS weights (\ref{olsweight}).

-Figure \ref{fig:MAE4_together} characterizes the performance of \texttt{TLGRF} against algorithms with fixed 2-, 7-, and 14-fitting window sizes, starting from the first day of recorded COVID-19 cases in NYTimes COVID-19 dataset \citep{NYTimes2020}.
-The results summarized in this figure show that \texttt{TLGRF} consistently outperforms all the fixed window-size algorithms after April 2020, when there were enough proxy data to conduct transfer learning.
-In addition, Table \ref{tab:fixed_windows} demonstrates that \texttt{TLGRF} achieves MAE $0.127$ and RMSE $0.195$, which are respectively $27.4\%$ and $42.5\%$ lower than their closest competitors.
-Therefore, \texttt{TLGRF} reliably estimates the instantaneous county-level growth rates, including those counties with small sample sizes, and outperforms all fixed window-size algorithms with the help of transfer learning.
-Additional results on the comparison between \texttt{TLGRF} and fixed window size algorithms are available in Appendix \S \ref{supplementary_fixed}.
+Figure \ref{fig:MAE4_together} characterizes the performance of \texttt{TLRF} against algorithms with fixed 2-, 7-, and 14-fitting window sizes, starting from the first day of recorded COVID-19 cases in NYTimes COVID-19 dataset \citep{NYTimes2020}.
+The results summarized in this figure show that \texttt{TLRF} consistently outperforms all the fixed window-size algorithms after April 2020, when there were enough proxy data to conduct transfer learning.
+In addition, Table \ref{tab:fixed_windows} demonstrates that \texttt{TLRF} achieves MAE $0.126$ and RMSE $0.195$, which are respectively $27.4\%$ and $42.5\%$ lower than their closest competitors.
+Therefore, \texttt{TLRF} reliably estimates the instantaneous county-level growth rates, including those counties with small sample sizes, and outperforms all fixed window-size algorithms with the help of transfer learning.
+Additional results on the comparison between \texttt{TLRF} and fixed window size algorithms are available in Appendix \ref{supplementary_fixed}.

 In addition, this experiment also shows that there is no clear winner among the fixed window size algorithms considered, indicating that optimal window sizes for different counties are different and change over time.
 To see this, please observe that even though Table \ref{tab:fixed_windows} shows Fixed Window 2 has the lowest median MAE and RMSE compared to the other fixed window-size algorithms, Figure \ref{fig:MAE4_together} reveals that Fixed Window 2 has been outperformed by others fitting window size choices on many different days.
 This is because, at different time points of the pandemic, the rate of spread varies, and no fixed time window algorithm has the flexibility to capture this changing nature of disease epidemiology.